-The Parents Plus programmes are versatile packages suitable for delivery in clinical and community settings.
-They can be delivered by a variety of professionals, including teachers, social workers, speech and language therapists, psychologists, psychiatrists, public health nurses and health visitors or any professionals working in child care, family support or community settings.
+They can be delivered by a variety of education, mental health and community professionals, including teachers, social workers, speech and language therapists, psychologists, psychiatrists, public health nurses and health visitors or any professionals working in child care, family support or community settings.

 - Attendance at the Parents Plus Trainings is compulsory for facilitators prior to delivering the groups.

-- Parents Plus groups are to be co-facilitated, so at least two facilitators need to be trained before they can be delivered in an agency.
+- Prior to accreditation, Parents Plus groups are to be co-facilitated, so at least two facilitators need to be trained before they can be delivered in an agency.

 - For more information, prior to booking a training please read the full Parents Plus Licensing Guidelines.

-The Parents Plus and Working Things Out Programmes are designed as collaborative educational/therapeutic courses to be delivered by trained professionals to small groups of parents over six to twelve weeks.
+The Parents Plus and Working Things Out Programmes can be delivered to families individually or in in small groups by a variety of organisations such as.

 - Child and Adolescent Mental Health Services